We may earn money or products from the companies mentioned in this post.

 Use a reputable rental car company

-Puerto Rico is a US territory, so not only do you not need a passport to enter if you are a US citizen, but you’ll find many of the major chains and reputable companies that are well-known in the United States.
+Puerto Rico is one of the best Caribbean islands for families.
+It is a US territory, so not only do you not need a passport to enter if you are a US citizen, but you’ll find many of the major chains and reputable companies that are well-known in the United States.
 However, you’ll find several smaller, unknown companies, as well.
 And our advice is to avoid them.
 When it comes to renting a car, it is best to stick with reputable car companies.
 This will help you avoid scams and unexpected fees.